 3. You have to really, really want to be a writer.

 In author interviews I am often asked if I have a good piece of advice for would-be writers.
 Maybe too often, I say that they need to make sure they want to write, rather than be a writer.
-If you fantasise about talking on chat shows about your latest best seller, if you tell everyone you're an author as soon as you've completed chapter one of your first novel and love sitting in cafés with your laptop because it makes you feel writer-ish, if you've spent the morning thinking up catchy #writerslife tweets but haven't actually added any words to your story, it's possible you want to 'be a writer' more than you want 'to write'.
+If you fantasise about seeing a new Netflix series based on your (as yet) rather sketchy first draft ... if you tell everyone you're an author as soon as you've completed chapter one of your first novel and love sitting in cafés with your laptop because it makes you feel writer-ish, if you've spent the morning thinking up a fun #WritingCommunity poll for Twitter but haven't actually added any words to your story, it's possible you want to 'be a writer' more than you want 'to write'.

 Let me illustrate this further.
 Mary (not her real name) says her goal is to be a best-selling author, and describes herself on social media as a writer.
 She has a huge following on Instagram, where she posts daily photos of herself in gorgeous clothes surrounded by books, typewriters and clever word pictures.
 They're beautiful, creative, and she gets thousands of 'likes' on each one; well-deserved, as she clearly puts a great deal of work and thought into them.
 But writing?
 She spent three years co-writing a 60K word novel, self-published two years ago.
 She has published nothing since.
 She says she wants to be a writer.
 She does not yet realise that what she really wants to do is take wonderful photos and become a social media star; at this, she works very hard and is successful.
 Mary likes the image of herself as a writer.
 She does not actually want to write.

 |This isn't Mary, btw; it's from a free photo site!|

 Don’t romanticise your ‘vocation’.
 You can either write good sentences or you can’t.
 There is no ‘writer’s lifestyle’.
 All that matters is what you leave on the page.